-The following is a transcript of the above video featuring a conversation between Philip Dickison, PhD, RN, Chief Officer, Examinations, NCSBN, and Sheryl Sommer, PhD, RN, CNE, Vice President, Chief Nursing Officer, ATI.
-Their discussion took place at that National Nurse Educator Summit in April 2018 in Salt Lake City.
+The following is a transcript of the above video conversation between Philip Dickison, PhD, RN, Chief Officer, Examinations, NCSBN, and Sheryl Sommer, PhD, RN, CNE, Vice President, Chief Nursing Officer, ATI.*

-Over the last several years, NCSBN has been researching the topic of clinical judgment in the nursing profession.
-Its efforts identified the need to assess clinical judgment in nursing students using the organization's lauded licensure examination, the NCLEX.
+Several years, the National Council of State Boards of Nursing (NCSBN) began researching the topic of clinical judgment in the nursing profession.
+Its efforts identified the need to assess clinical judgment in nursing graduates using the organization's lauded licensure examination, the NCLEX.